|Nutrition Facts (per serving)|

 The technique is simple–just use a melon baller to scoop out balls from large, full-sized apples (we used both red Gala and green Granny Smith apples for this recipe, but most apple varieties will work!), skewer them on wooden sticks and wick away as much moisture as you can manage.
 Then, dip each mini apple in caramel.
 Once you've allowed the caramel to set in the freezer, dip each mini apple in melted chocolate (white chocolate also works great for this recipe!).
 If desired, roll your mini apples in chopped nuts, crushed cookies or any other preferred topping before the chocolate sets.

-- Finely chopped nuts, crushed cookies, or any other add-ons you would like!
+Finely chopped nuts, crushed cookies, or other add-ons

 Use a melon baller to carve as many balls as you can out of each apple.
 Discard remaining apple core.